DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

     bandit[j].update_mean(x)
 ```

-I have used **bandit** instead of version because the problem we are working on is known as the ``Multi-Armed Bandits`` problem in probability theory and machine learning.
-The analogy stems from choosing from multiple slot machines in a casino since a slot machine is referred to as a "one-armed bandit".
+I used **bandit** instead of **version** here, and will be using them interchangeably, because the problem we are working on is known as the ``Multi-Armed Bandits`` problem in probability theory and machine learning.
+The analogy stems from choosing from multiple slot machines in a casino since a single slot machine is referred to as a "one-armed bandit".

 Let's take a closer look at the pseudocode.
-In the pseudocode, $i$ indexes visitor, $j$ indexes the website version (or bandit), and $x$ is either 1, when the visitor buys, or 0.
-Furthermore, `update_mean()` is a function that takes the new value of `x` and update the expected payoff for bandit `j`.
+In the pseudocode, $i$ indexes visitor, $j$ indexes the website version (or bandit), and $x$ is 1 when the visitor buys and 0 otherwise.
+Furthermore, `update_mean()` is a function that takes the new value of `x` and updates the expected payoff for bandit `j`.
 To update the expected payoff after bandit `j` was played for the $n_{th}$ time, we have
 $$\bar{x}_n=\frac{\bar{x}_{n-1}\times(n-1)+x_n}{n}$$

-This calculates the mean at constant time, i.e., it requires only 3 values to calculate the mean regardless of the value of $n$: $\bar{x}_{n-1}$, $x_n$, and $n$, whereas the number of values required to calculate the mean with the formula
+This calculates the mean in *constant time8, i.e., it requires only 3 values to calculate the mean regardless of the value of $n$: $\bar{x}_{n-1}$, $x_n$, and $n$, whereas the number of values required to calculate the mean with the formula
 $$\bar{x}_n=\frac{\sum_{i=1}^n{x_i}}{n}$$
 increases with $n$.

-It should be obvious that the above `greedy` algorithm has an obvious problem: once it finds a bandit with high enough payoff, it rarely switches.
-In other words, it almost never explores. `Epsilon Greedy` provides simple fix:
+It should be obvious that the above `Greedy` algorithm has a problem: once it finds a bandit with high enough payoff, it rarely switches.
+In other words, it almost never explores. `Epsilon Greedy` provides a simple fix:

 ```
 for i in [1, 50]:
     choose each bandit randomly